How to Make a Christmas Tree with Family Ornaments Look Beautiful (Sentimental + Stylish!)

 Let’s look at some ways to pull all those holiday treasures together to make a more cohesive tree!

-The first thing is to add one or two coordinating ribbons.
-Ribbon is not just for fancy, themed Christmas trees!
+Ribbon is one of the easiest ways to make a sentimental Christmas tree look designer-worthy… ribbon is not just for fancy, themed Christmas trees!
 Even on the family tree, it brings uniformity in color and style, gives a more balanced look, and moves the eye around the tree decor.

 This year I chose a classic red velvet ribbon and a plaid because they both feel homey, cozy, and nostalgic—perfect for a tree full of memories.
-Plus, Christmas red ties into most ornaments.
-And the plaid brings in even more colors!
+Christmas red ties into most ornaments, and the plaid brings in even more colors.

 For a simple tutorial on how to put ribbon on the tree, see the post “How to Put Ribbon on a Christmas Tree the Easy Way!“

-The next step is to put on one or two sets of solid color ornaments.
+The next step is to add one or two sets of solid-color ornaments to unify the mix.
+These act as a neutral backdrop so your family heirloom ornaments stand out.
 Because all the ornaments are so different in color and style, these uniform ornaments are a great way to help the tree look put together, giving the spotlight to the special ones.
 On the family tree this year, I used a set of red glass balls that really catch the light.

 And here in the living room in a past year, I used solid color ball ornaments in white, silver, and red to unify the tree.
 This is a large tree, so it has more nonsentimental ornaments than I would usually do for a family ornament tree.
 But you can see that the ribbon and cohesive ornaments can really dress up the overall look of the tree!